Getting started

 }

-And your index.js
+And the index.js

 in @cool/core